 Equipment

-- 24-hole mini muffin tin: or several smaller mini muffin tins, OR a smaller mini muffin tin while working in batches.
+- 24-hole mini muffin tin: OR a smaller mini muffin tin while working in batches.
 This gives a perfectly round shape.

-Step six: Remove the mini-muffin tin from the oven and allow for it to cool for about 5-10 minutes, or until the parmesan is no longer pliable and beginning to become crispy.
+Step five: Remove the mini-muffin tin from the oven and allow for it to cool for about 5-10 minutes, or until the parmesan is no longer pliable and beginning to become crispy.

 Draining on paper towels

-Once the parmesan crisps have cooled slightly, carefully remove them using a fork or a knife and transfer them to a tray lined with 2-3 layers of paper towel to drain.
+Step six: Once the parmesan crisps have cooled slightly, carefully remove them using a fork or a knife and transfer them to a tray lined with 2-3 layers of paper towel to drain (or a cooling rack).

 Once the crisps are completely cool and drained, you’re ready to serve!